 Gangtok in Sikkim has remained a town of importance ever since the 18th century.
 While in the year 1894, the town was crowned as the capital of Sikkim by the then ruling Sikkimese Chogyal, Thutob Namgyal, Sikkim continued to function as an independent monarchy with Gangtok being its capital following the Indian independence in 1947.

-Gangtok has witnessed some disasters and landslides of which the one that took place in 1977 happened to be the biggest.
+Gangtok has witnessed some disasters and landslides, of which the one that took place in 1977 happened to be the biggest.
 In this about 38 were killed and various buildings were destroyed.
-The town og Gangtok lies on one side of a hill and

-Allow your taste buds relish a few momos while at Gangtok without fail for its a very popular food at the place.
+Allow your taste buds to relish a few momos while at Gangtok without fail for it is a very popular food at the place.
 It is a steamed dumpling with beef, pork and cooked vegetables wrapped in dough and served with soup.
-Wa-Wai is yet another popular food made of noodles.
-And other noodle based popular foods available at Gangtok include Thupka, chowmein, thanthuk, Fakthu, wanton and gyathuk.
+Wa Wai is yet another popular food made of noodles.
+And other noodle-based popular foods available at Gangtok include thupka, chowmein, thanthuk, fakthu, wanton and gyathuk.

-Also, the Sikkim Tourism Department organizes an annual food and culture festival at Gangtok in the month of December every year.
-This fest includes stalls selling Sikkim multi cultural cuisines in food stalls dressed up with an ethnic touch and will also have various a variety of music and dance performances to entertain the visitors.
+Also, the Sikkim Tourism Department organises an annual food and culture festival at Gangtok in the month of December every year.
+This fest includes stalls selling Sikkim multicultural cuisines in food stalls dressed up with an ethnic touch and will also have various music and dance performances to entertain the visitors.
 The event will be held at the Titanic Park on MG Marg in the city.

 The place enjoys a pleasant environment almost all through the year.

 Travellers planning a trip to Gangtok can reach the destination via air, rail and road.